Space Mowgli: Plot summary

-As the team has breakfast the following morning, a figure of a 13-year-old human boy appears on the base.
-Popov ignores it assuming that it is another one of his hallucinations.
-However, the other people see the boy too.
-They try to follow him but the boy quickly leaves the premises and the explorers lose his track.
-The team sends a report back to the orbital base.
-They receive a reply from Leonid Gorbovsky.
+During the team's breakfast the following morning, a figure of a 13-year-old human boy appears on the base.
+Popov ignores it, assuming it's another hallucination.
+However, the others see the boy too; they try to follow him but the boy quickly leaves and the explorers lose him.
+The team sends a report back to the orbital base and receive a reply from Leonid Gorbovsky.
 The mission of ER-2 is changed to establish contact with a possible alien race.

-Another message arrives that identifies the spaceship that ER-2 discovered as Pilgrim and the two pilots as Alexander (Russian short for this name is Shura) Semyonov and his wife Maria-Luisa Semyonova.
-They had their newborn child Piere Semyonov on board.
-The spaceship disappeared in 2147.
-This leads ER-2 members to assume that the boy they saw in the morning is Piere Semyonov.
+Another message identifies the wreckage discovered earlier as the spaceship Pilgrim, along with identifying the two pilots, Alexander (which may be shortened to Shura in Russian) Semyonov and his wife Maria-Luisa Semyonova.
+At the time of the disappearance, 13 years ago, their then newborn child Piere Semyonov was also on board.
+This leads the ER-2 members to assume that the boy they saw in the morning is Piere Semyonov.

-The leader of the team - Komov leaves the ship to scout the surroundings of the base.
+The leader of the team, Komov, leaves the ship to scout the surroundings of the base.
 However, Piere Semyonov soon comes to the base himself.
-Apparently, he tries to communicate with the humans, they do not understand him and he leaves again.
-The behavior of the Kid (the official nickname given to Piere, hence the Russian title of the novel) is rather strange.
-This leads the humans to assume that he was raised by the local alien race.
+Seemingly, he tries to communicate with the humans, but they do not understand him and he leaves.
+The behavior of The Kid (the official nickname given to Piere, hence the Russian title of the novel) is unconventional, leading the humans to assume that he was raised by the local alien race.

-Giant, segmented, insect-like, antennae rise over a distant mountain range.
-There is no direct connection between the antennae and the aliens, but the newly discovered race is named Ark Megaforms.
-The demonstration of the antennae appears to be an act of intimidation.
-It soon becomes apparent that Ark Megaforms want the humans to leave the planet as soon as possible.
-The Megaforms use the Kid as their negotiator with the humans.
-The Kid visits the base of ER-2 several times.
-He allows the humans to study him and question him about his foster parents in exchange for the promise to leave.
-The communication does not proceed smoothly as the Kid exhibits the mixture of human and alien psychological traits.
-His very way of thought seems inconceivable to humans.
-Though he can speak, most of the questions he is either unable or unwilling to answer.
-Moreover, there is a conflict of interest as the humans want to find out about Ark Megaforms as much as possible while the Kid just wants them to leave.
+Giant, segmented, insect-like antennae rise over a distant mountain range.
+There is no immediate connection between the antennae and the aliens.
+The creatures of this newly discovered race are called Ark megaforms.
+The reveal of their antennae appears to be an act of intimidation.
+It soon becomes apparent that the Ark megaforms want the humans to leave the planet immediately.
+The megaforms use The Kid as their negotiator with the humans.
+The Kid visits the ER-2 base several times.
+He allows the humans to study him, and to question him about his foster parents in exchange for promising to leave.
+The communication does not proceed smoothly as The Kid exhibits a mix of human and alien psychological traits.
+His way of thought seems inconceivable to the humans; though he can speak, for most of the questions he is either unable or unwilling to answer.
+Moreover, there is a conflict of interest, as the humans want to fully understand the Ark megaforms, while The Kid just wants them to leave.